Can you ask your insurance company to total your car? (Negotiate a Write-Off)

 What value do insurance companies use to total a car?

 Insurance companies often use a total loss formula (TLF) to determine whether or not to total a vehicle.
-Essentially, companies compare the estimated cost of repairs plus the salvage value to the actual cash value (ACV).
+Essentially, companies compare the estimated cost of repairs plus the salvage value (read our “How Car Insurance Companies Determine Salvage Value” for more information) to the actual cash value (ACV).

 Insurance companies calculate the ACV of your vehicle by determining the price and value of your vehicle (often with sources like Kelley Blue Book).